arangodb/docs-hugo/site/content/3.12/components/arangodb-server/_index.md

 run it is named `arangod`.
 The `d` stands for daemon.
 A daemon is a long-running background process that answers requests for services.

+The server process serves the various client connections to the server via the TCP/HTTP protocol.
+It also provides a [web interface](../web-interface/_index.md).

 _arangod_ can run in different modes for a variety of setups like single server and clusters.
 It differs between the [Community Edition](../../about-arangodb/features/community-edition.md) and [Enterprise Edition](../../about-arangodb/features/enterprise-edition.md).